d-lynch95/Blue_Ocean_Travel/README.md

 - I used countless stack overflow entries to help me to solve minor django related bugs.

 - I used the following projects as inspiration for my project.
-[SizzleAndSteak](https://github.com/Gareth-McGirr/Portfolio-Project-4-SizzleAndSteak), [TennisBuddies](https://github.com/lucia2007/tennis_buddies), [BurgerBar](https://github.com/LADCode2021/pp4-burger-bar), [Itallianisimo](https://github.com/useriasminna/italianissimo-booking-website), [KiwiPiano](https://github.com/VeronicaLourens/kiwipiano)
+[SizzleAndSteak](https://github.com/Gareth-McGirr/Portfolio-Project-4-SizzleAndSteak), [TennisBuddies](https://github.com/lucia2007/tennis_buddies), [RetroReboot](https://github.com/adamgilroy22/retro-reboot/blob/main/README.md), [kbeauty](https://github.com/JoyZadan/shop-kbeauty) , [PcHaven](https://pc-haven.herokuapp.com/)

- - I also received help from the following slack users for minor bugs or style changes inc21, Tatiana Ruffo, Dave T, Laura, Jo_ci and I received a lot of help and advice from my mentor Gareth McGirr and from Paul Thomas our cohort leader.
+ - I also received help from the following slack users for minor bugs or style changes inc21,  Dave T, Lorna, and I received a lot of help and advice from my mentor Gareth McGirr and from Paul Thomas our cohort leader.